 \section{Abstract}

-This work present novel method for structure estimation of an underlying dynamical system.
-We tackle problems of estimating dynamic structure from bandit feedback contaminated by sub-Gaussian noise.
-In particular, we focus on periodically behaved discrete dynamical system in the Euclidean space, and carefully identify certain obtainable subset of full information of the periodic structure.
-We then derive a sample complexity bound for periodic structure estimation.
-Technically, asymptotic results for exponential sums are adopted to effectively average out the noise effects while preventing the information to be estimated from vanishing.
-For linear systems, the use of the Weyl sum further allows us to extract eigenstructures.
-Our theoretical claims are experimentally validated on simulations of toy examples, including Cellular Automata.
+This work tackles the dynamic structure estimation problems for periodically behaved discrete dynamical system in the Euclidean space.
+We assume the observations become sequentially available in a form of bandit feedback contaminated by a sub-Gaussian noise.
+Under such fairly general assumptions on the noise distribution, we carefully identify a set of recoverable information of periodic structures.
+Our main results are the (computation and sample) efficient algorithms that exploit asymptotic behaviors of exponential sums to effectively average out the noise effect while preventing the information to be estimated from vanishing.
+In particular, the novel use of the Weyl sum, a variant of exponential sums, allows us to extract spectrum information for linear systems.
+We provide sample complexity bounds for our algorithms, and we experimentally validate our theoretical claims on simulations of toy examples, including Cellular Automata.